rebcabin/tangledown/README.md

 #### TRACER

 For [TangleUp](#tangleup), we'll need to trace the entire operation of Tangledown.
-TangleUp reverses Tangledown, so we will want a best-effor reconstruction of the original Markdown file.
+TangleUp reverses Tangledown, so we will want a best-effort reconstruction of the original Markdown file.

 Our first approach will be a sequential list of `betweenss: Liness` \[sic\], `nowebs: Noweb`, and `tangles: Tangle`.
-We'll add to [Types](#types) locally, here, as needed.
-We already have code for accumulating lines in nowebs and tangles.
-We'll add code for accumulating betweenss here in the `Tracer` class.

 <!-- #raw -->
 <noweb name="tracer">